-This seminar provides a comprehensive overview of hot rolling, both of strip and plate.
+This seminar provides a comprehensive overview of hot rolling steel strip and plate.

 The making, shaping, and treating of steel are critical to product design, application, cost and performance.

 Production and use of DRI in North America is increasing with the reduced price of natural gas due to advances in drilling technology.